Cash for Work: Protection of Water Dams in Jordan

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Jordan is one of the world's most arid countries.
-Population and economic growth as well as the high number of displaced people – especially from neighbouring Syria – are increasing the pressure on the already scarce water resources.
-With 89 refugees for every 1,000 inhabitants, as of 2018, Jordan has the second highest rate of refugees in the world.
+Jordan is one of the world’s most arid countries.
+Population and economic growth as well as a high number of refugees are increasing the pressure on its water resources.
+In addition, there are high levels of unemployment in communities that have taken in large numbers of refugees.

 At the same time, the King Talal, Mujib, Wala, Zeglab, Kofranja, Wadi Arab, Karak, Zarqa Ma’een and Alwehedi dams are silting up due to soil erosion.
 As a result of sand and other sediments depositing in the reservoirs, they are not able to store as much water.
 This silting up endangers the water supply for agriculture in the long term.

 Labour-intensive measures preserve the storage capacities of the dams and reduce erosion in the dam catchment areas.
 The short-term employment opportunities improve living conditions in host communities.

 The project is part of the German Federal Ministry for Economic Cooperation and Development (BMZ) special initiative ‘Tackling the root causes of displacement, stabilising host regions, supporting refugees’.
 It creates short-term employment opportunities (‘Cash for Work’) for vulnerable Jordanian families and Syrian refugees.
 It works in three fields of action:

 - The project takes measures to prevent soil erosion.
 This includes afforestation and constructing check dams as well as terraces, gabion walls, rip rap and dry-stone walls in the catchment area of the dams.

 - The workers preserve cultural heritage sites and rehabilitate relevant antique water infrastructure.